aiekick/plantuml-switcher/README.md

 ## Usage

 == Line switching ==
-1. Open a any file in Visual Studio Code with PlantUml content.
+1. Open any file in Visual Studio Code with PlantUml content.
-2. Place your cursor on a line containing a PlantUML relation, for example:
+2. Place your cursor on a line containing a PlantUML relation
 3. Press the key bound to the command (default key: `²`).
 4. The extension will automatically switch the line

 ![img](images/demo_line_switching.gif)

 == Link switching ==
+1. Open any file in Visual Studio Code with PlantUml content.
-1. if your cursor in inside the link
+2. Place your cursor inside a PlantUml link
-2. Press the key bound to the command (default key: `²`).
+3. Press the key bound to the command (default key: `²`).
 4. The extension will automatically switch the link

 ![img](images/demo_link_switching.gif)